mrhk-dev/Coding/kubernetes/kubernetes.md

      * Kubelet(is an agent that is responsible for executing commands sent from scheduler)
      * Container runtime(responsible for creating the container)
      * kube-proxy (responsible for network)

+Ways to handle Containers in Kubernetes

+Kubernetes Workload:
+	What all we can do in Kubernetes.

+## Pod
+A pod is the smallest unit of computing that can be deployed and managed in Kubernetes.
+A pod has one or more container in it.
+Every pod gets its own ipAddress.